 The Golden Circle

 This is the classic Reykjavik day trip, which takes in some of Iceland’s most impressive natural sights in a seven-hour tour from the capital.
 OK, so it’s a bit of a whistle-stop tour, with not long spent at each attraction, but if you’re short of time it’s a great way of seeing Iceland’s top natural wonders.
+Alternatively, one of the most popular tours for the Golden Circle is this one which let’s you see the active hot spring of Strokkur and which spouts almost 8 meters of hot water every 30 minutes

 First stop is the Þingvellir National Park, a UNESCO World Heritage site that sits at the meeting point of the Eurasian and North American tectonic plates.
 Its dramatic volcanic scenery, deep rift valley and sheer cliff face are impressive enough, but it’s also home to the world’s oldest surviving parliament, the Alþing.